 Digital Literacy: Children are able to express themselves and develop ideas through evaluating, investigating and predicting.
-Children are confident in understanding how to use a variety of technology safely, including online.
+Children are confident in understanding how to use a variety of technology safely, including when using the internet (online.)

 Information Communication Technology: Children are able to use technologies effectively, select, use and combine a variety of software on a range of devices and present, evaluate and analyse their results and findings.

 When our children leave Cuddington Croft, a good learner in Computing will mean..

 Children will show a true understanding of the three different strands within the Computing curriculum and show resilience when solving problems.
 They are respectful towards others and show they can use a variety of software and hardware appropriately.
 They are able to apply their creative skills in Computing and can choose and evaluate the best devices and softwares to use.
 They show a positive attitude towards others, working well in both pairs, teams and independently. â